lithum-labs/btflib/README.md

 > [!WARNING]
 > This library has been deprecated.
 Use at your own risk.

-The vxtwitter wrapper used by Selene.
+The vxtwitter wrapper used by Lithum(Selene).
 It is now obsolete as Twitter embedding has been restored.

 ## Install
 It is not available from PyPI as it was originally discontinued from Selene and therefore a separated library.
 Please install from GitHub.